Can You Stream with Satellite Internet?

 Is HughesNet fast enough for Netflix?

-Yup, HughesNet’s 25 Mbps download speeds are fast enough to stream Netflix, Hulu, CBS All Access, or whatever streaming service you prefer.
+Yup, HughesNet’s 25 Mbps download speeds are fast enough to stream Netflix, Hulu, Paramount+, or whatever streaming service you prefer.

 Here are the speeds Hulu recommends for streaming: